Océane

 Gustav Mahler & Rainer Maria Rilke

-The address to the public is direct, and the all performance is like one line developping in conversation with the audience.
-Rilke thoughts become so simple to understand, echoing in the large phrases and rich harmonies of Mahler.
+The address to the public is direct, and the all performance is meant as simple as a conversation with the audience which sometimes enters time suspensions to let thoughts echoing in Mahler's landscapes.

 © Robin Davies